tytydraco/yessleep/out/God_save_me.md

 I hadn’t spoken in two years, and I wasn’t going to start now.

 “Holy shit, are you okay?”
 He questioned, rushing out from behind the counter to try and help.
 Panicked, I pushed his hands off of me and darted out.
 Well, there goes my soup.
 I didn’t even get to pay for it.
+Kind of glad about that, actually.
+Lord knows what was in that soup to make it smell that terrible.

 I spent the rest of the day just wandering around town, stomach grumbling.
 I hoped Mr. Cohen stuck to the words he’d written in his joke-email about food.
 I didn’t want to eat at any of the other places, scared it’d be too overpriced.
 My ratty shirt was stained.
 I had one other shirt, a blue eye-sore meant to be worn only as pajamas.